kerongbaby/BPI-R64-ATF/README.md

 bootm ${loadaddr}
 ```

-as there is no rootfs yet you need a initramfs for repair the GPT (fdisk reports "warning: GPT array CRC is invalid" i guess because of backup GPT missing in last block of emmc)
+as there is no rootfs yet you need a initramfs to create filesystem on emmc
-tried to fix with fdisk,gdisk and parted, no luck...only SIGSEV. seems like gpt contains wrong disk-size and backup-header is missing